DerickEddington/nixos-config/.new-installs/README.md

        sudo git mv common/per-host/{yoyo,$HOSTNAME}
        ```

-    2. Adjust `common/per-host/`:
+    2. Adjust `common/per-host/` as desired:
        ```shell
        sudo $EDITOR common/per-host/$HOSTNAME/default.nix
        ```
-       1. Change `dpi` to the DPI of your monitor/screen/display.

     3. Optional: Change various aspects in the files under
        `.config/home-manager/` that are my choices which you might want to be